Erd\H{o}s-Rado Classes

 where $\beth_{1, n}(\lambda)$ is defined by: \begin{itemize} \item $\beth_{1,0}(\lambda) = \lambda$ and \item $\beth_{1, k+1}(\lambda) = \beth_{\beth_{1, k}(\lambda)^+}(\lambda)$ \end{itemize} \end{example}

 Note that the bound here is much larger than the other bounds (which are all below $\beth_\omega(\kappa)$).
+For instance,

 This impacts the witness for being an Erd\H{o}s-Rado class (see Remark \ref{er-bound-rem}), but we do not know if the left-hand side here is a tight bound.
 Also, well-founded trees are closely related to \emph{scattered} linear orders (those not containing a copy of $\bQ$; see \cite[Observation 4]{gs-wfd-tree} building on work of Hausdorff), so this result forms a counterpoint to the nonexample coming from Sierpinski colorings.

+$\cK^{wf-tr}$ is also important as an Erd\H{o}s-Rado Class that is not axiomatiable in $\bL_{\infty, \omega}$ and does not even form an Abstract Elementary Class because it is not closed under unions of chains.
+Worse, the class of well-founded trees could not even be the models of such a class (ignoring the substructure relation).
+These models could be used to define well-ordering and this is impossible in Abstract Elementary Classes.

 \begin{example}[Convexly-ordered equivalence relations] The canonical bigness notion says that $(I, <, E) \in \cK^{ceq}$ is $\mu$-big iff there are at least $\mu$-many equivalence classes, each of which is of size at least $\mu$.
 Proposition \ref{ceq-part-prop} below shows that $\cK^{ceq}$ is a combinatorial Erd\H{o}s-Rado class. \end{example}